First Sign That Hunting Season Is Near - (1) Hunting North Of The Orange River

 When the swallows start flocking together building up their collective brain and establishing each individual bird's networking into it before the long haul north, hunters are calling up their chosen buddies and start organising their hunting trips.
-Now that we have a lockdown and restricted travel the talk is still there but firm plans are in limbo.

 Photo shared by Londolozi Blog

 Eland sizes vary greatly between young and old bulls and not so much between males and females of the same age up to about four years.
 After four years of age the bulls keep on adding height and muscle - so all eland are paid for by the carcass weight.
 Bulls can vary from 2,000 lbs to 500 lbs on the hoof and females average 400-600 lbs.
-Weighed after it had hung for one night in the refrigerator room (36 degrees F) and all the blood had drained from the meat and it is quartered for transport.
+The carcass is weighed after it had hung for one night in the refrigerator room (36 degrees F) and all the blood had drained from the meat and it is quartered for transport.

 The base line of Nature Conservation in South Africa since the 1960s has been exactly that - "Nature Conservation" and not conservation of certain species.
 That means that the first and foremost priority has been habitat protection by ensuring that game numbers never exceed about 70% of what the habitat can sustain in times of drought.
 If there is one thing that landowners fear more than drought it is overgrazing, and that is why sustainable hunting is such a high priority and a way of life for many city dwellers.

-There is so much wild game around that after all the overseas trophy hunters and the local meat hunters have completed their needs ranch owners then selectively hunt their own properties, scouting for and stalking particularly older females of all species and shooting them as the opportunity arises.
+There is so much wild game around that after all the overseas trophy hunters and the local meat hunters have completed their hunts ranch owners then selectively hunt their own properties, scouting for and stalking particularly older females of all species and shooting them as the opportunity arises.
 On the very large properties (10,000 - 60,000 acres) the owners do helicopter excursions for residual game counts and contract the expert marksmen teams with firm instructions on numbers of males and females of which species to hunt out.
 This is for a particular market - the high demand for South African game meat in Europe - and only brain shots are allowed.

 Carcasses are frozen whole and exported and hygiene principles demand not a single bullet hole on the body.
 There are specialist, state approved hunting teams with refrigerator trucks, registered butchers, and each operation has a state veterinarian doing the skinning, knives and other higiene oversight.